jdhouti/Dame/test/Unit-Testing-Guidelines.md

 # Unit Testing Guidelines
 To make it easier for contributors to follow testing in the **test** folder, it is recommended that all contributors follow these instructions/guidelines.
+More documentation for the **unittest module** can be found [here](https://docs.python.org/3/library/unittest.html).

+## Steps to create a unit test script
 1. Import the module: `import unittest`
 2. Create a testing class:
    ```python